 A: The minimum you must pay an employee is lower of 80% of their regular wage as at 28th February 2020 or £2,500 a month.
-An employer can choose to top up an employees’ wage, but is not obliged to do so.
+An employer can choose to top up an employees’ wage but is not obliged to do so.

 For full and part-time employees, the actual salary before tax on the 28th February 2020 should be used the calculate the 80%, this should not include discretionary commissions/ bonuses, tips or benefits in kind (i.e. the value of health insurance or a car).